How can we help you?

 Do I need to set up a company in China?

 Whether a legal entity is needed in mainland China depends on your business, your objectives, as well as the specific industry in which you operate.
-In general, it is needed for businesses that require payments to be made and received in China without paying intermediary fees, for businesses that require a large number of employees in the country, as well as for businesses involving production activities.
+In general, it is needed for businesses that require payments to be made and received in China without paying intermediary fees, for those requiring a large number of employees in the country, as well as for those involving production or R&D activities.
+If you are an exporter of products/services, you can work with Chinese clients through distribution agreements or licensing agreements without requiring to be legally present in China; but being present on the ground allow companies to follow more closely their operations and develop local networks, for instance through a simple representative office.